microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 }
 ```
 ## Token Styling
-- VSCode defines a list of default styling rules that maps token classifications (e.g. `variable.readonly`) to TextMate scope(s) (`variable.other.constant`).
-To evaluate the style for a token, the current color theme is probed against the scope(s).
-If the theme has a rule that matches, then the token is rendered with the rule's style.
-If no rule matches, the semantic token is not rendered.
+- VSCode defines a [default mapping](#token-classification-to-textmate-scopes-mapping) of token classifications to TextMate scope(s).
+To evaluate the style for a token, the current color theme is probed against the TextMate scope(s).
+If the theme has a rule that matches, the token is rendered with the rule's style.
+If no rule matches, the semantic token is not rendered (that means the regular syntax highlighting is used instead).

 - Experimental: Themes and user settings can define rules to assign classifications to styles (foreground, italic, underline, bold)